dataronio/Concurrency-flock/README.md

        * Print an error and do not modify the balance.
 4. Close the file containing the balance.

-This works fine for any one processes trying to withdraw money in isolation.
+This works fine for any one process trying to withdraw money in isolation.

 ## Assignment